Sausage and Peppers

 Side view of sausage with peppers and onions.

 The reason this is the best version of the classic combo yet is because it’s just so easy!
-Simply toss it all together on the baking sheet and roast it into perfection.
+Simply toss it all together on the baking sheet and roast it to perfection.
 From there you can serve it as is, or with any simple side dishes you’d like, (see a few listed below).
-Our two favorites are my Creamy Mashed Cauliflower or my Best Mashed Potatoes.
+Our two favorites are my Creamy Mashed Cauliflower and my Best Mashed Potatoes.

 Ingredients & Substitutions